Unwinnable By Mistake: Pokémon

 - An oversight in the early Japanese copies of Diamond and Pearl makes it possible for the player to go to the Underground on a bridge tile in Sunnyshore City.
 When entering the Underground, the player is required to save the game.
 The problem with this is, when going into the Underground on that particular bridge tile, then going up into the normal world again, the player character will land UNDERNEATH the bridge tile and be able to walk on out-of-bounds sea tiles (and, among other funny things, can actually stand IN the Munchlax-shaped rock).
 Because of having saved, you will be stuck if you didn't bring a Pokémon knowing Fly or Teleport with you.

-In Pokémon Black and White, a minor but annoying instance of this can occur.
-It's unclear exactly what causes it, but occasionally a Pokémon will survive an attack with 1 HP but still faint.
+- In Pokémon Black and White, a minor but annoying instance of this can occur.
+Due to a weird glitch with EVs, occasionally a Pokémon will survive an attack with 1 HP but still faint.
 All attempts to proceed with the battle will fail, and if this occurs in a trainer battle, the only way to get out is to restart the game.
 Luckily, if this happens in the Battle Subway or against a live person, you can still end the battle through forfeit.

 - In that same game there was also a Battle Video of someone fighting an NPC; the NPC fisherman's Walrein fainted, and after getting his next Pokémon knocked out, he sent out Walrein again; its HP bar didn't appear, and the game acted as if the trainer's Pokémon was attacking nothing.